 TGm editor: Please modify the following paragraph in this subclause as shown below:

 The third and fourth lines in Figure 11-14 (Infrastructure power management operation) depict the activity of two STAs operating with different power management requirements.
 Both STAs power-on their receivers when they need to listen for a TIM.
 This is indicated as a rampup of the receiver power prior to the TBTT.
 The first STA, for example, powers up its receiver and receives a TIM in the first Beacon frame; that TIM indicates the presence of a buffered BU for the receiving STA.
 The receiving STA then generates a PS-Poll frame, which elicits the transmission of the buffered BU from the AP.
-Non-GCR-SP group addressed BUs are sent by the AP subsequent to the transmission of a Beacon frame containing a DTIM.
-The DTIM is indicated by the DTIM count field of the TIM element having a value of 0.
+Non-GCR-SP group addressed BUs are sent by the AP subsequent to the transmission of a DTIM Beacon frame.

 11.2.3.1 General